-In FY 2018, ARC began developing the Appalachian Leadership Institute to equip a diverse network of leaders with the skills, expertise, and vision to address Appalachia's most pressing issues.
-The Institute will increase the Region's economic competitiveness and help build regional leadership capacity across Appalachia by engaging key public, non-profit, and private sector leaders and focusing on economic development and other challenges facing rural and Appalachian communities.
+In FY 2019, ARC launched the Appalachian Leadership Institute to equip a diverse network of leaders with the skills, expertise, and vision to address Appalachia's most pressing issues.
+The Institute will increase the Region's economic competitiveness and help build regional leadership capacity across Appalachia by engaging key public, nonprofit, and private sector leaders and focusing on economic development and other challenges facing rural and Appalachian communities.
 Upon the completion of the program, participants will possess the knowledge and skills necessary to make a direct and sustainable impact in their community and state and across the Region.
-The first class is scheduled to be announced by the end of FY 2019, with subsequent classes to be announced annually.
-Each class will be integrated into an active alumni program to continue networking and collective action.
+Applications were opened in April 2019 and ARC received 181 applications, of which 40 were selected to participate in the inaugural class.
+The class will graduate in July 2020 and will be integrated into an alumni program to continue networking and collective action.
+Applications for the class of 2020-2021 will open in March 2020.